 These are your medical decisions to make in your living will.
-Your health care representative, family, doctors and any others who might be in a position to make medical care decisions for you are bound to follow your choice.
+Your health care representative, family, doctors and others for you are bound to follow your choice.

 Healthcare or Medical Power of Attorney

-A health care or medical power of attorney form appoints a representative to make medical decisions for you if you are unable to communicate your own decisions.
+A health care or medical power of attorney form appoints a representative to make medical decisions for you.
+They can make them if you are unable to communicate your own decisions.

 If you are in a car accident and unconscious upon arrival at the hospital, your health care representative may authorize or refuse surgery or other medical treatment on your behalf.

-But, your health care representative is bound by the choices you made in your living will if you are in a terminal condition, irreversible coma, or persistent vegetative state and there is no reasonable medical expectation of recovery.
+But, your health care representative is bound by the choices you made in your living will.
+If you are in a terminal condition, irreversible coma, or persistent vegetative state they must abide.

-A health care power of attorney may also express your choices on funeral and burial disposition, organ donation, autopsy, and nomination of a guardian if one is required.
+A health care power of attorney may also express your choices on other medical decisions:

 Arizona requires an express authorization for a health care representative to make certain mental health or behavioral decisions.

-If you become incapable of making your own mental health care decision due to mental or physical illness, injury, disability, or incapacity, you may state your mental health care wishes in a mental health power of attorney and appoint a mental health care representative to make decisions in your best interest that are not otherwise clear.
+If you become incapable of making your own mental health care decision you may state your mental health care wishes in a mental health power of attorney.
+You may also appoint a mental health care representative to make decisions in your best interest that are not otherwise clear.

-These decisions involve admission to a structured treatment setting with 24 hours-a-day supervision and an intensive treatment program licensed by the Department of Health Services, commonly referred to as a “level one” or “locked” behavioral health facility.
+These decisions involve admission to a structured treatment setting.
+One with 24 hours-a-day supervision and an intensive treatment program licensed by the Department of Health Services.
+Commonly referred to as a “level one” or “locked” behavioral health facility.

-For people with severe medical conditions that are nearing the end of their life, a Prehospital Medical Care Directive or Do Not Resuscitate Directive may be appropriate.
+For people with severe medical conditions nearing the end of their life, a Prehospital Medical Care Directive or Do Not Resuscitate Directive may be appropriate.

-This directive informs emergency medical technicians (EMTs) or hospital emergency personnel that you should not be resuscitated by the use of equipment, drugs, or devices to restart your heart or breathing.
+This informs emergency medical technicians or hospital emergency personnel that you should not be resuscitated.
+Not by the use of equipment, drugs, or devices to restart your heart or breathing.